AndyX07/StudyFlow/README.md

 - User authentication with JWT
 - Persistent data storage in MongoDB Atlas
-- Dockerized backend for easy local development
+- Fully Dockerized frontend and backend for easy local development

 ## Technologies Used